-The Interfaith Education Centre (IEC) is part of the City of Bradford MDC Directorate of Children’s Services and sits within the Diversity and Cohesion Service.
+The Interfaith Education Centre (IEC) is part of the City of Bradford MDC Directorate of Children’s Services.
+Please click

 The IEC was established as a resource centre in response to Bradford’s first multi-faith agreed syllabus for religious education in 1986.
 The IEC has been unique in employing a staff of trained faith tutors who are able to bring personal experience to religious

 education, visits to places of worship and collective worship.
 The IEC also houses a collection of modern resources and books to support RE, collective worship and SMSC development.

 The staff team includes faith tutors and associates from the six major world faiths, an advisory teacher for RE and an adminiistartive team dedicated to IEC visits, subscriptions and resources.